telerik/blazor-docs/components/breadcrumb/data-binding.md

 @[template](/_contentTemplates/common/navigation-components.md#default-fields-match-issues)

->caption Default field names for drawer item bindings.
+>caption Default field names for Breadcrumb item bindings.
 If you use these, you don't have to specify them in the `TelerikBreadcrumb` tag explicitly.

 ````CSHTML
     public class BreadcrumbItem